On the boundary of moduli spaces of log Hodge structures, II: nontrivial torsors: Moduli spaces of polarized log Hodge structures

-Log manifolds are roughly analytic spaces with {\it slits}.
 In the classical situation, $\gsds$ is just a toroidal partial compactification and the boundary is of codimension $1$ (see \cite{n}).
-However, the codimension may be higher than $1$ in the non-classical situation. \begin{exm}[The (1,1,1,1)-case] Nilpotent orbits in the case where the weight is $3$ and the Hodge number is $h^{3,0}=h^{0,3}=1$ and $h^{1,2}=h^{2,1}=1$, $0$ otherwise (we call it the (1,1,1,1)-case) are classified by \cite[\S 12.3]{ku} or \cite{GGK}.
+However, the codimension may be greater than $1$ in the non-classical situation. \begin{exm}[The (1,1,1,1)-case] Nilpotent orbits in the case where the Hodge numbers are $h^{3,0}=h^{0,3}=1$ and $h^{1,2}=h^{2,1}=1$, $0$ otherwise (we call it the (1,1,1,1)-case) are classified by \cite[\S 12.3]{ku} or \cite{GGK}.
 In this case $D\cong Sp(2,\RR)/(U(1)\times U(1))$ and $\dim{D}=4$.
 Here $D$ is not Hermitian symmetric space.
 All possible nilpotent cones are of rank $1$.
-For a nilpotent orbit $(\RR_{\geq 0} N, \exp{(\CC N)} F)$, we have the limiting mixed Hodge structure $(W(N), F)$ by \cite{s}.
+For a nilpotent orbit $(\RR_{\geq 0} N, \exp{(\CC N)} F)$, we have the limiting mixed Hodge structure $(W(N), F)$ by \cite{s} twisting $W(N)$.
 Here $(W(N),F)$ is one of the following types:

-Geometrically type-I or type-III degeneration occur in the quintic-mirror family, and type-II degeneration occur in the Borcea-Voisin mirror family (see \cite[Part III.
+Geometrically type-I or type-III degeneration occurs in the quintic-mirror family, and type-II degeneration occurs in the Borcea-Voisin mirror family (see \cite[Part III.
 A]{GGK}, \cite{U}). \end{exm}